BryanKCodes/tp/docs/UserGuide.md

 ```
 ### Viewing team details : `viewTeam`

-Opens a detailed window showing comprehensive information about a team, including all members and team statistics.
+Opens a detailed window showing comprehensive information about a team, including all members and the team's win/loss record.

 **Format:**
 ```